google/go-cloud/wire/README.md

 ### How does Wire relate to other Go dependency injection tools?

 Other dependency injection tools for Go like [dig][] or [facebookgo/inject][] are based on reflection.
-Wire run as a code generator, which means that the injector works without making calls to a runtime library.
+Wire runs as a code generator, which means that the injector works without making calls to a runtime library.
 This enables easier introspection of initialization and correct cross-references for tooling like [guru][].